Loudspeaker Directivity: An Ongoing Experimental Survey

 This work is sponsored by the Sony Corporation of America

-Loudspeaker directivity is the extent to which the sound radiated by a loudspeaker is focused in a particular direction (e.g. toward the listener) rather than broadcasted in all directions around the room.
-It is the single most important loudspeaker property for 3D audio with crosstalk cancellation (XTC), since room reflections directly degrade the level of XTC.
-There is a very high correlation between loudspeakers with high directivity and high XTC levels.
-Consequently, the 3D3A Lab is conducting detailed measurements of the directivity of various loudspeakers in the lab's anechoic chamber.
+Loudspeaker directivity is the extent to which loudspeakers focus the sound in a particular direction (typically towards the listener) instead of broadcasting it in all directions around the room.
+Highly directive loudspeakers are ideal for 3D audio with crosstalk cancellation (XTC), since room reflections (which are weaker when using more directive loudspeakers) directly degrade the level of XTC.
+Consequently, the 3D3A Lab is conducting detailed measurements of the directivity of various loudspeakers using the lab's anechoic chamber.
 This study on loudspeaker directivity is also important for our ongoing Sony-sponsored research on head-externalization of 3D sound through headphones, since some of the relevant techniques rely on emulating the radiation characteristics of real loudspeakers.

-The image to the right depicts the frontal horizontal plane and the three images below are a set of frontal horizontal contour plots arranged from left to right in order of decreasing directivity.
-These contour plots depict the departure from the on-axis (straight ahead) frequency response of the loudspeaker as a function of azimuthal angle.
-Regions of red indicate very similar output levels to the on-axis response, whereas regions of violet indicate a significant decrease in output level.
-The spacing of the intermediate contours indicates the rate of change of the loudspeaker's output with angle.
-A plot with a narrow region of red surrounded mostly by violet typically denotes a loudspeaker with high directivity, whereas wider regions of red (or, alternatively, plots consisting of mostly non-violet regions) denote less directive loudspeakers.
+The frontal horizontal directivity contour plots can be used to visually compare the directivities of different loudspeakers.
+Shown below are three contour plots arranged from left to right in order of decreasing directivity.
+Each contour plot depicts the departure from the on-axis (0°, straight-ahead) frequency response of the loudspeaker as a function of azimuthal angle; regions of red indicate very similar output levels to the on-axis response, whereas regions of violet indicate a significant decrease in output level.
+Therefore, a plot with a narrow region of red surrounded mostly by violet typically denotes a loudspeaker with high directivity, whereas wider regions of red (or, alternatively, plots consisting of mostly non-violet regions) denote less directive loudspeakers.

 Click here to download a .zip file containing all directivity plots.
 (Last updated December 16th, 2014)